logseq/graph-validator/README.md

 To run this in another environment, clone this repo, install dependencies and run tests.
 These steps are shown in the `action.yml` file.
 You can ignore the caching steps which are specific to github.
-Be sure that the environment you're running in supports yarn 3 as that is required in order to install dependencies.
-This repo is configured to automatically run yarn 3 via the `.yarn*` files.

 ## LICENSE
 See LICENSE.md